Homage to John McCarthy, the Father of Artificial Intelligence (AI)

 Where did the term “Artificial Intelligence” come from?

-One of the greatest innovators in the field was John McCarthy, widely recognized as the father of Artificial Intelligence, who on the 24th of October, 2011, passed away at the age of 84.
-He leaves behind him a great legacy in the field of Computer Science and Artificial Intelligence (AI).
+One of the greatest innovators in the field was John McCarthy, widely recognized as the father of Artificial Intelligence due to his astounding contribution in the field of Computer Science and AI.

 It was in the mid-1950s that McCarthy coined the term “Artificial Intelligence” which he would define as “the science and engineering of making intelligent machines”.

-McCarthy presented his definition at a conference on the campus of Dartmouth College in the summer of 1956 indicating the beginning of AI research, and the attendees, including John McCarthy, became the leaders of AI research for many decades.
+McCarthy presented his definition of Artificial Intelligence at a conference on the campus of Dartmouth College in the summer of 1956 indicating the beginning of AI research, and the attendees, him included, became the leaders of AI research for many decades.

 At Stanford University, McCarthy founded an AI laboratory where he worked on early versions of a self-driving car.
 He produced papers on robot consciousness and free will and worked on ways of making programs understand or mimic human common-sense decision-making more effectively.

 Another major McCarthy innovation was an early system of computer time-sharing or networking, which allowed many people to share data by linking to a central computer, and in 1960, when he opined that “computation may someday be organized as a public utility” the underlying concept of cloud computing was stated.